Apartment Maintenance 101: Key Ways to Improve Cost Savings

 Essentially, apartment maintenance covers all maintenance and repairs done on an apartment building.
 Just about anything that can break in a rental unit is considered part of an apartment maintenance plan, aside from appliances that tenants own.
 As a landlord, it’s your legal responsibility to keep apartment units habitable, safe and comfortable for renters.
 Routine maintenance activities cover a broad range of repair work to keep your tenants happy and safeguard your property.

-What Does Apartment Maintenance Entail?
+Apartment Maintenance Responsibilities

 Maintaining an apartment requires extensive, ongoing work, so organization is key.
 Necessary building maintenance tasks include all of the following:

-• Inspecting and repairing all heating, ventilation and A/C systems: This form of facilities maintenance is ideally done prior to peak-use season.
+• Inspecting and repairing all heating, ventilation and A/C systems: This form of facility maintenance is ideally done prior to peak-use season.
 It’s better to repair or replace a heating unit over the summer months than it is to wait until residents need them around the clock in winter.

 • Groundskeeping and landscaping: Lawn care, tree-trimming, clearing walkways and power-washing driveways should be done as part of a proper grounds maintenance plan.